Week 15:

 Conclusion

-Our analysis confirms that distance from the highway is a key factor affecting gas prices in our community.
+Our analysis confirms that distance from the highway is a factor related to gas prices in our community.

 However, the considering the current travel cost to the highway without the access road, offsets the modest expected increase in gas prices.

-• Support local gas stations with loyalty programs
+• Encourage local gas stations to adopt loyalty programs or price-matching to stay competitive.

 Topics and themes